jbvmio/channelrouter/README.md

 ```

 # Set Channel Type:
-For some added control, the channel type can be set enabling channelrouter to allow only the specified type to be sent.
+For some added control, the channel type can be set enabling ChannelRouter to allow only the specified type to be sent.
 This is done by simply passing an empty value of the type you want to set on the channel.
 ```
 package main